Hartmut Haenchen's high intellect and musical integrity have secured his place in the forefront of musical life.

 Engagements in the season 2019/20 will lead him i.a. to the Royal Opera House Covent Garden, Vienna State Opera, Bavarian State Opera in Munich, Zurich Opera, as well as to the BOZAR in Brussels.

 Hartmut Haenchen has made over 130 recordings with different orchestras for Berlin Classics, Capriccio, OpusArte, Pentatone, Philips, Sony Classical, Vanguard and ICA Classics.
 These include a substantial discography with his Kammerorchester Carl Philipp Emanuel Bach.
 His DVD of Mahler's Symphony No.6 (Orchestre symphonique de la Monnaie / ICA Classics) was awarded a Diapason d'Or.
-Haenchen is also the author of many books on music, including important studies of Wagner and Mahler, as well as performance practice in the 18th Century.
-Hartmut Haenchen also features in a documentary The Skies Over Dresden broadcast both on TV and as part of the Netherlands Film Festival, this documentary won the award for Best Educational Film at the 33rd International Festival of Films on Art, Montréal.
+He is also the author of many books on music.